-The need to develop supportive systems for platooning is already recognized in [24], where platooning is used as part of an automated highway system.
+The need to develop supportive systems for platooning is already recognized in Horowitz and Varaiya [24], where platooning is used as part of an automated highway system.
 This setup is quite different from the one considered here, as platooning is mostly seen as a way to organize the vehicle automation and to increase throughput.
-The contributions [29, 36] feature work to support driver organized vehicle platooning, where suitable platoon partners are identified by means of data mining.
+The contributions [29, 36] feature work to support driver-organized vehicle platooning, where suitable platoon partners are identified by means of data mining.
 These options are shown to the drivers, which are responsible for taking the decisions and executing the plans.
-This paper proposes a higher degree of automation in order to maximize fuel savings and react to disturbances and unplanned events.
-In [31], the authors formulate a combined routing and platoon coordination optimization problem and prove that it is hard to solve even under simplifying assumptions.
-A distributed framework to match vehicles approaching intersections is presented in [30].
-Another distributed setup that allows vehicles to wait at intersections can be found in [16].
+This article proposes a higher degree of automation to maximize fuel savings and react to disturbances and unplanned events.
+In Larsson et al. [31], the authors formulate a combined routing and platoon coordination optimization problem and prove that it is hard to solve even under simplifying assumptions.
+A distributed framework to match vehicles approaching intersections is presented in Larson et al. [30].
+Another distributed setup that allows vehicles to wait at intersections can be found in Elbert and Knigge [16].
 We propose a solution with a central coordinator enabled by the available cellular communication infrastructure.
-Several contributions consider the formation process of platoons once the decision which vehicle should be in the platoon has been made [17, 34, 43].
-Related problems to the one considered in this paper arise in other intelligent transportation systems such as ride-sharing [1], air-traffic control [55], and inter-modal logistics [32].
-In [52], a method was developed to plan fuel-efficient platooning for batches of vehicles.
-We extend this planning algorithm to a building block of a predictive on-line framework, which can adapt to disturbances and changing planning information.
+Several contributions consider the formation process of platoons once the decision of which vehicle should be in the platoon has been made [17, 34, 43].
+Related problems to the one considered in this article arise in other ITS, such as ride sharing [1], air traffic control [55], and inter-modal logistics [32].
+In van de Hoef et al. [52], a method was developed to plan fuel-efficient platooning for batches of vehicles.
+We extend this planning algorithm to a building block of a predictive online framework, which can adapt to disturbances and changing planning information.